-Developing an Accessible Online Presence for AMI
+Developing an Accessible Online Presence

 With a broadcast service and online presence, AMI seeks to produce and showcase accessible content for a wide variety of audiences.
 AMI asked Myplanet to undertake the development of a fully-accessible digital presence to support their mission.